lena-raedler/WaifuChamber/sideproject/README.md

 While working on the project we included a lot of other features that we found fitting.
 Some of them are:

 - [x] Locked doors that can be unlocked with a key
-- [x] Text popup when receiving a key or an item (e.g. float, double jump)
+- [x] Popup text when receiving a key or an item (e.g. float, double jump)
 - [x] Player and enemy sprites to mimic movement in both directions and a default animation while standing still
 - [x] Status effects (bleeding, shocked), they are visible when applied
 - [x] Sound effects (shooting, jumping, dying, pressing a button, ...)
 - [x] Music- and effect volume can be controlled within the options menu
+- [x] Bosses have telgraphed attacks (attack that have a charge up time and then have a big area of effect)
-- [x]
+- [x] Float ability (uses stamina)

 There are more, but they are either too miniscule to list or there are too many to list them all.

-## Work in Progress
+## Known Bugs
-The textures for the player projectiles are displaced a little bit in comparison to their hitbox.
+- The textures for the player projectiles are displaced a little bit in comparison to their hitbox.
 We therefore recommend playing with the debug option turned on (turn on and off within the option menu in-game) so that the hitbox is visible.